Is Hisham Tawfiq leaving The Blacklist, Dembe? (season 6 episode 18)

 Tonight, The Blacklist season 6 episode 18 aired and gave us “The Brockton College Killer.”
 This was a story that had answers — or, at least a quest for them.
 Going into it, we knew entering the two hours that we’d get a chance to at least see Liz Keen tell Raymond Reddington the truth.
 Surprisingly, the show didn’t waste a whole lot of time getting to this point.

 Want to get some more information on The Blacklist in video form?
 Then you can check out some of the latest below!
-For more insight, remember to subscribe to CarterMatt on YouTube and also take a look at our playlist for some other news.
+For more insight, remember to subscribe to CarterMatt on YouTube.

 In the opening minutes of this episode, Liz interrupted Reddington listening to a podcast (on cassette, no less) to tell her the truth about her turning him in.
 Reddington admitted that he knew the whole time, but just started to doubt himself because he wanted to.
 Liz also admitted that she didn’t care about his true identity anymore, even though she was totally cool risking his life to initially find it out.